naxa-developers/central-webhook/README.md

 - Update entity (entity properties).
 - Submission review (approved, hasIssues, rejected).

+The `centralwebhook` binary is small ~15Mb and only consumes ~5Mb of memory when running.

 ## Prerequisites

 - ODK Central running, connecting to an accessible Postgresql database.